Mina1912/Mina_SQL-Exercises_Feb23/README.md

 FROM Notes.Scratched
 ORDER BY ScratchDate DESC, ScratchTime ASC;
 `
+-- Seems ASC order is the default so even if not specified after ScratchTime, will still be in ascending order

 -- 5. Reproduce the Colours table, but rename the colour ‘magenta’ to purple, and the colour ‘turquoise’ to ‘blue’ p.68